More Changes in Idol Judging Format

 American Idol attempted to solve it's timing issue last week by changing the way the judges critiqued the finalists.
 But, according to E!
 Online, fans were not pleased, and so the show will go back to its original format starting next Tuesday.

-As reported on this week’s cover of OK!, Idol’s four judge-format has created a hotly debated topic for fans and critics alike.
+!, Idol's four judge-format has created a hotly debated topic for fans and critics alike.
 While ratings are still up, an additional judge has caused some tedious timing issues for the show.

 During last week's show, producers chose to "judge in pairs" in which Simon Cowell and Paula Abdul judged one contestant, while Randy Jackson and Kara DioGuardi judged the next contestant, etc. The idea was to keep the show from going over its allotted time, as it had the week before.